Invasion of South Kasai: Political ramifications

 Following the ANC withdrawal, Kalonji returned to Bakwanga and set about reestablishing his government.
 This was facilitated by ONUC's failure to respond quickly enough to a central government request for the establishment of a neutral zone in South Kasai.
 Kalonji dispensed patronage to the local tribal leaders who had supported his cause while he was absent.
 He also denounced Lumumba as "a murderer who must be tried and executed".
 Kalonji's forces reoccupied South Kasai and undertook a campaign of repression against the Basonga and Kanyok ethnic minorities.
 In the aftermath of the ANC invasion, the South Kasaian state was able to provide substantial aid to its refugees, many of whom were resettled in homes and jobs.
 Nevertheless, the offensive caused considerable disruption to law and order and the local economy; by December 1960 the number of diamonds cut by Forminière and the number of people it employed both had fallen by thousands.
 Food shortages, brought on by disruptions to agriculture, also led to hundreds of deaths from starvation among the refugees.

 The South Kasaian state co-existed with the rest of the Congo for some time.
 Congolese delegates, as well as ANC and ONUC troops were generally able to move around the territory without conflict with the South Kasaian authorities while their sporadic campaign against Katangese forces continued.
-In February 1961 Kalonji ordered the execution of several former Congolese officials, including Lumbala, as revenge for the ANC massacres in Bakwanga.
+In February 1961 Kalonji ordered the execution of several captive former Congolese officials, including Lumbala, as revenge for the ANC massacres in Bakwanga.
 South Kasai remained in secession until late 1962 when a central government-sponsored military coup overthrew Kalonji and the ANC occupied the territory, allowing for its re-integration into the Congo.